George Mallory: Marriage and the First World War

 "The trenches were in a filthy state, owing to a more or less futile attack made by our men the night before.
 I don't object to corpses so long as they are fresh.
-I soon found that I could reason thus with them ...
-But this is an accepted fact that men are killed ... your jaw hangs and your flesh changes colour and blood oozes from your wounds.
+I soon found that I could reason thus with them...
+But this is an accepted fact that men are killed... your jaw hangs and your flesh changes colour and blood oozes from your wounds.
 With the wounded it is different.
 It always distresses me to see them."

-— —Mallory, in a letter to his wife, Ruth.
+— Mallory, in a letter to his wife, Ruth.
 15 August 1916.

 In September Mallory was sent, under new orders, to Avington Park Camp near Winchester, and was transferred from the Siege Battery to a Heavy Battery.

 Mallory trained at the camp with the Royal Artillery's new generation of 60-pounder heavy guns.

 In October 1917, Mallory was promoted lieutenant and commenced a training course for newly promoted officers at Avington Park Camp.

 On 23 September 1918, Mallory was reassigned to the 515th Siege Battery, stationed between Arras and the French coast.

 On the evening of 11 November, at the officers' club in Cambrai, Mallory celebrated peace with his brother Trafford.
 (Note: Four in every ten undergraduates with whom Mallory had been at Magdalene, died in battle during the First World War.)

-Due to the British requirement to demobilise more than a million men and the dearth of ships, Mallory did not return to England until January 1919.
+Due to the British requirement to demobilise more than a million men and a lack of ships, Mallory did not return to England until January 1919.
 (Note: On 21 February 1920, Mallory resigned his commission in the Royal Garrison Artillery, retaining the rank of lieutenant.)

 The lure of Everest

 Following his return from France, Mallory and his family re-established themselves in their previous residence, The Holt in Godalming, Surrey.

 At the end of January 1919, Mallory resumed his teaching position at Charterhouse, where he taught English and history.

 Mallory felt dissatisfied as a schoolmaster, devoting more attention to mountaineering issues, the direction of international politics, and the fundamental objectives of education, and pondering how he could find more time for writing.